Structure & Pricing

 Ready to get started?

-Why is Concept Training so powerful?
+Why is Concept Training (my methodology) so successful?

 Let’s take ‘reactivity’ to other dogs, people, cars, etc. as an example: A traditional ‘behaviour training’ approach typically puts your dog in the specific situation that makes them anxious or afraid, and then tries to modify their behavioural response while they are reacting.
 This very rarely works, as you’ll know if you’ve tried this type of training.
 Concept Training grows concepts like confidence and optimism, and teaches real-world skills – like the ability to disengage from stressful events.
 These combine to create a flexible, resilient dog that can begin to handle any situation calmly and appropriately.